Central Rama 2: Construction

 Construction of CentralPlaza Rama 2 began in November, 2000 by K-TECH construction public company limited.
 The client is Central Pattana PCL.
 This project included a five-storey building with a basement.
 Central Rama 2 has a total usage area of 260,000 sq. m.
 The total area is 96 rai including architecture, power line and M&E works.
 The budget of this project is 4075 million baht.
 The theme of this shopping center is galaxy of the universe.

-Parking

-The shopping center has a carpark with a parking space for some 3120 cars.